Blow up analysis for Keller-Segel system: Introduction

 In particular,

-\end{coro} When the solution is radially symmetric, a rather precise asymptotic expansion of $u_0$ near the origin has been given in Herrero-Vel\'{a}zquez \cite{Herrero-Velazquez}.
+\end{coro} When the solution is radially symmetric, a rather precise asymptotic expansion of $u_0$ near the origin has been given in Herrero-Vel\'{a}zquez \cite{Herrero-Velazquez} and Mizoguchi \cite{Mizoguchi2022}.
 But at present it is still not known what further regularity on $u_0$ can be obtained in the above general setting.
-Such a knowledge will be helpful in defining the continuation after the blow up time.
+Such a knowledge will be helpful in defining the continuation after the blow up time (cf. Dolbeault-Schmeiser \cite{Dolbeault-Schmeiser}).